dyluc/designpatterns/README.md

 - Create an `Iterable` interface, defining one or more methods to retrieve a compatible implementation of the `Iterator` interface.
 - Create concrete implementations of the above interfaces.
 For example a `MapIterator` to iterate over a `MapCollection`.

+### Strategy (Behavioural)

+> In this pattern, behaviours/algorithms can be extracted into independent objects allowing for interchangeability at runtime.

+Using the strategy pattern, you can separate algorithm implementations for one another, and allow selection of which to use at runtime.

+**Requirements**
+- Create a `Strategy` interface common to all variations of an algorithm.
+- Create separate classes for each algorithm, which implement the newly created interface.
+- Create a `Context` class which internally references a strategy object.
+Provide methods for the context class to set and execute the strategy.

 ### Adapter (Structural)

 > In this pattern, a wrapper is constructed to facilitate communication between incompatible objects.